Catholic Church in England and Wales: Reign of Elizabeth I

 When Mary died and Elizabeth I became queen in 1558, the religious situation in England was confused.
-Throughout the alternating religious landscape of the reigns of Henry VIII, Edward VI, and Mary I, a significant proportion of the population (especially in the rural and outlying areas of the country) were likely to have continued to hold Catholic views, or were conservative.
+Throughout the alternating religious landscape of the reigns of Henry VIII, Edward VI, and Mary I, a significant proportion of the population, especially in the rural and outlying areas of the country, were likely to have continued to hold Catholic views, or were conservative.
 Nevertheless, Elizabeth was a Protestant and the "very rituals with which the parish had celebrated her accession would be swept away".
-Thus Elizabeth's first act was to reverse her sister's re-establishment of Catholicism by Acts of Supremacy and Uniformity.
-The Act of Supremacy of 1558 made it a crime to assert the authority of any foreign prince, prelate, or other authority, and was aimed at abolishing the authority of the Pope in England.
-A third offence was high treason became punishable by death.
+Thus, Elizabeth's first act was to reverse her sister's re-establishment of Catholicism by Acts of Supremacy and Uniformity.
+The Act of Supremacy 1558 made it a crime to assert the authority of any foreign prince, prelate or other authority, and was aimed at abolishing the authority in England of the Pope.
+A third offence of high treason became punishable by death.
 The Oath of Supremacy, imposed by the Act of Supremacy 1558, provided for any person taking public or church office in England to swear allegiance to the monarch as Supreme Governor of the Church of England.
 Failure to so swear was a crime, although it did not become treason until 1562, when the Supremacy of the Crown Act 1562 made a second offence of refusing to take the oath treason.